Photographing Neurodivergent Kids: A Candid Conversation with Meredith

 Meredith:

-“Because that photo might be the one where you see a parent comforting their child.
-That tear running down their cheek while they’re being held—that’s real.
+Because that photo might be the one where you witness a parent comforting their child.
+That tear running down the kid’s cheek while being held tight and looked after —that’s real.
 That’s love.
-You don’t have to look at the photo later, but I want you to have the choice.”
+That’s connection.
+It’s real and tender and something you’ll want to remember.

 Q: Is there anything parents can do—or not do—to support the experience?